IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 1. Make sure you wait for the all clear message.

 		[obc-js] Deploying Chaincode - Complete

-1. Open up your browser and browse to [http://localhost:3000/cci](http://localhost:3000/cci)
-1. This is a little tool to check on our chaincode.
-It will print important messages to the JavaScript console.
-Open the console by right clicking anywhere in the page and selecting "Inspect" or "Inspect Element".
-Then open the console tab in the panel that appeared.
-1. We need to make sure the network is responsive before trying the marble application.
-	1. Cycle between reading and writing to the variable named "a".
-If the value sticks, then we are good.
-If the value is not sticking for all peers you will need to delete this network and try again... (the values will print out in the JS console)
+		starting websocket

 #Run Marbles App
 1. Open up your browser and browse to [http://localhost:3000](http://localhost:3000/)
 1. You should be staring at our Marble Demo application
 1. Finally we can test the application.
-Click the "Create" tab
+Click the "Create" link
-1. Fill out any fields you want, then click the "Create" button
+1. Fill out all the fields, then click the "Create" button
-1. You should have auto flipped back to the "Admin" tab and see that a new marble has been created!
+1. It should have flipped you back to "Home" and you should see that a new marble has been created
-	- If not click the "Admin" tab again
+	- If not click the "Home" tab again
-	- If its stuck go back to chaincode investigator and check if your network is responsive (go to the last section, step 6)
+	- If its stuck go the the troubleshooting section
 1. Next lets trade a marble.
-Click one then click the corresponding arrow to transfer it to the other user.
-It should auto reload the marbles.
+Click and drag one marble from one person's list to another.
+It should temporary become transulcent and then auto reload the marbles in their new state.
 	- If not refresh the page
-	- If its stuck go back to chaincode investigator and check if your network is responsive (go to the last section, step 6)
+	- If its stuck go the the troubleshooting section

-#Run Marbles w/Bluemix
+#Run Marbles w/Bluemix (manually)
 1. This app is already ready to run on bluemix
 1. Create a new network from the Bluemix tile, and name it "myblockchain"
 1. Edit manifest.yml
 	- change the sevice name to match your network's name, or remove the line if you don't want the app to bind to the service
-	- change the app name and host name
+	- change the app name and host name since "marbles" is taken
-	- remove the 'domain:' line if it is in your manifest.yml
 1. Push the application by opening a command prompt and browsing to this directory

 	> cf login
+	> (follow the prompts)
-	> cf push marbles
+	> cf push YOUR_APP_NAME_HERE

 1. The application will bind to the service "myblockchain" and grab the peer data from VCAP_SERVICES.
-Code for this is in app.js line 141ish
+Code for this is in app.js line 223ish

 #Trouble Shooting
-1. peers in the network appear to get stuck - known fabric issue. create a new network and start over =(
-1. peer drops requests (timeout) - known fabric issue. try submitting the query/invoke again, or having less marbles...
-1. post other issues to slack. org: bluechain, channel: ??? (dsh todo - make a channel)
+1. to do dsh - add things here
+1. Slack channel - Bluechain Team - #i_lost_my_marbles

 ***
 dsh todo - make images for things in this tutorial